joomla/Manual/docs/building-extensions/plugins/plugin-events/model.md

 ### Description

-This event is triggered whenever after the submitted form data has been filtered and validated.
+This event is triggered after the submitted form data (usually an array sent by the browser within a `jform` HTTP POST parameter) has been filtered and validated.
-The array of submitted form data which is received (usually within a `jform` HTTP POST parameter) from the browser is cast into a PHP `object` which is always passed by reference, so that plugins can modify the form data.
+The array of data is cast into a PHP `object` which is then passed as a parameter in the event.
+As PHP objects are always passed by reference, plugins listening for this event can modify the form data.

 ### Parameters

 - **`context`** - The context of the content being passed to the plugin.
 This is the component name and name of item (e.g. com_content.article, com_contact.contact, com_users.user).
 Use this to check whether you are in the desired context for the plugin.

-- **`data`** - The data in the fields of the submitted form.
-This is passed as a PHP object and you can access properties of this object using, for example, `$data->title`; the properties available will depend on what type of `data` is being passed.
+- **`data`** - The data in the fields of the submitted form, passed as a PHP object.
+You can access properties of this object using, for example, `$data->title`; the properties available will depend on what type of `data` is being passed.
-As `data` is passed by reference, if you set any of these properties then they will be modified in the form data, and (most likely) persisted in the database.
+If you set any of these properties then they will be modified in the form data, and (most likely) persisted in the database.

 - **`form`** - The Joomla `Form` instance, as described in [how Joomla forms work](../../../general-concepts/forms/how-forms-work.md).